For years, we’ve all taken aspirin, ibuprofen (Motrin and Advil) and naproxen (Aleve) to relieve the common aches and pains of living.

 7 Top All-natural Options for Relieving Pain

-Fortunately, there are many other pain solutions available that you can try.
+Fortunately, there are many other natural ways to ease chronic pain that you can try.
 Below are seven options that have significant research behind them, making them more likely to work for you.

 1. Pain-relieving Foods